PluralKit/PluralKit/docs/content/staff/permissions.md

 However, PluralKit will make an attempt to apply the sender account's permissions to proxied messages.
 For example, role mentions, `@everyone`, and `@here` will only function if the sender account has that permission.
 The same applies to link embeds.

+For external emojis to work in proxied messages, the @everyone role must have the "Use External Emojis" permission.
+If it still doesn't work, check if the permission was denied in channel-specific permission settings.

 ## Troubleshooting

 ### Permission checker command